Intellectual Property strategies for deriving benefit from your IPR

 Intellectual property (IP) is the product of independent thought; the outcome of human creativity and innovation.
 An intellectual property right (IPR), in turn, is the right to prevent others from using that IP and it has a definite and often considerable commercial value.
 This is unlikely to surprise you.
 But do you know how best to realise the full potential of your IP portfolio?

-Let’s look at four different strategies for deriving benefit from your IPR, using Ann Landers’ 2001 parody-style analogy of the two cows.
+Below are four different Intellectual Property strategies for deriving benefit from your IPR, using Ann Landers’ 2001 parody-style analogy of the two cows.

 Let’s say you have a dairy cow.
 You don’t want others to have dairy cows and sell milk in competition with you.
 A monopolising strategy may be used to enforce your IP rights to secure a monopoly, in situations where: